 The present findings should be interpreted considering several limitations.
 First, the included studies were conducted across seven LMICs, suggesting that our findings cannot be generalised to all LMICs.
 Second, although we could test the association of a wide range of participant characteristic with the intervention outcomes, our analysis was limited to variables examined by the included studies.
 Thus, we could not investigate the role of some clinically important variables associated with depression prognosis50 (e.g., number of previous episodes, the existence of other psychiatric conditions such as anxiety, substance use disorders, neurocognitive impairments, etc.).
 Third, some of the examined moderators (e.g., domestic violence) were available only in a small number of trials, limiting our conclusions for the respective associations.
 Nevertheless, the number of participants was large in all moderator analyses (n > 1300), suggesting that the statistical power was adequate.
-Fourth, similar to previous meta-analyses on studies in LMICs21, we found moderate to large heterogeneity across most of our analyses, which might be related to various reasons, including the differences between the examined settings (i.e., primary care, antenatal clinics, HIV clinics, and community), comorbidities, type of providers and the quality of their training, and contextual determinants.
+Fourth, similar to previous meta-analyses on studies in LMICs21, we found moderate to large heterogeneity and broad prediction intervals across most of our analyses, which might be related to various reasons, including the differences between the examined settings (i.e., primary care, antenatal clinics, HIV clinics, and community), comorbidities, type of providers and the quality of their training, and contextual determinants.
 However, we did not confirm such differences in subgroup analyses (e.g., target group).
 Thus, the present findings should be interpreted cautiously due to the unexplained heterogeneity.

 Fifth, although we made every effort to include purely psychological interventions, it is possible that the included studies used other components, such as referrals as part of research safety protocols in case of high suicidal ideation.
 However, this is a typical procedure in trials to ensure the safety of participants.
 Sixth, most of the examined interventions involved CBT techniques.
 Still, in some of the included studies, these techniques had to be simplified and adapted for use in settings where participants and providers have limited general/ health literacy or training.
 Nevertheless, this is a commonly done practice in these and other settings51, as adaptation to local contexts is an essential step in the design of intervention studies.
 Seventh, we observed high response and remission rates among participants in the control groups.
 Such rates are possibly related to the active control groups used by most of the included trials (i.e., enhanced usual care and HIV counselling).
 It is, therefore, possible that participants in the controls received more substantial care than one would typically receive in these low resourced settings.
 However, this is a hypothesis that needs further investigation in future research.
-Finally, in this work, we focused only on depression, however, patients in these settings may (co-) experience other common mental health problems like anxiety and/ or post-traumatic stress.
+Further, although we excluded collaborative care studies, collaborative care can involve a wide range of different options, making it more difficult to disentangle its components across studies.
+Some of the enhanced TAU controls may have consisted of such collaborative care components.
+Thus, in some studies, it is possible that collaborative enhanced usual care was compared to the active arm (i.e., the psychological intervention), something that could have attenuated any differences across arms, which may partly explain the high response rates in the controls.
+Also, the possibility that there might be a synergistic effect in which lay counsellors could have enhanced further the usual care in the active arm cannot be dismissed either, as counsellors do not act in a vacuum but within a healthcare system Finally, in this work, we focused only on depression, however, patients in these settings may (co-) experience other common mental health problems like anxiety and/ or post-traumatic stress.
 Thus, future research should examine the effects of task-shared psychological interventions in patients with common mental disorders in LMICs.